yanbek/ybe.ai/content/authors/admin/_index.md

 I am a Ph.D.
 Candidate of artificial intelligence at the Norwegian University of Science and Technology (NTNU).
 My research interests include Explainable Artificial Intelligence (XAI) and Bayesian inference.

 I am currently finishing my Master's thesis on XAI while starting on a Ph.D.
 My Ph.D. is about developing new methods for XAI using a probabilistic approach.
 The algorithms aim to make Deep Learning methods more interpretable.
-In conclusion, the goal is to achieve machine learning models that have high performance while retaining transparency.
+In conclusion, my goal is to build machine learning models that have high performance while retaining transparency.